-The core instruments designed and constructed in the Clowers Research Group are focused almost exclusively on the accurate measurement of gas-phase ion properties.
-While stand alone ion mobility instruments are extremely useful in a field-based setting the combination of this technique with mass spectrometry provides a second dimension of analysis that is extremely powerful.
+The core instruments designed and constructed in the Clowers Research Group are focus heavily on the accurate measurement of gas-phase ion properties.
+While stand alone ion mobility instruments are extremely useful in a field-based setting, the combination of this technique with mass spectrometry provides a second dimension of analysis which is extremely powerful.
 The research ion mobility instruments being constructed in our laboratory include both high (760 Torr) and low pressure (~4 Torr) instruments both capable of operating at a range of temperatures.
 Below is a rough schematic of our latest stacked-ring IMS system which includes a variable pressure housing to enable a wider range of E/N values to be explored.

-Combined with the low-flow liquid chromatography system the LTQ ion trap serves as an analytical workhorse in the laboratory.
+Three LTQ ion traps, which serve as an analytical workhorse in the laboratory.
 It finds uses ranging from standard proteomic experiments and method development.
 In addition to standard LC-MS experiments, this has now been modified to include a rear optical port compatible with UV photodissociation experiments.
 This instrument, which still retains its original functionality, now includes a removable ion mobility drift tube with enables a range of hybrid IMS-MSn experiments combined with photofragmentation.